veerrajukakarla434/project-introduction-springmvc-rest-boot-soap/introduction.md

 #### Hibernate

-* Hibernateís primary features are to map the Java classes to database tables.
+* Hibernate‚Äôs primary features are to map the Java classes to database tables.
 Some key feature of Hibernate is given below:

-  * Itís an implementation of JPA guidelines.
+  * It‚Äôs an implementation of JPA guidelines.
   * It helps to map Java classes to database tables and Java data types to SQL data types.
   * Hibernate is the provider of JPA.